 Exact dates for the Fall, Winter, and Summer semesters are posted online in the academic calendar, which can be found at www.madonna.edu under the "Resources" tab.
 New SLS cohorts begin in the Fall semester.
-Once you have enrolled as a student your first two years will be spent experiencing and learning the language in an ASL focused classroom.
-During this time, your designated major will be Pre-ASL (PASL).
-Towards the end of your first year, while in SLS 1020, you must attend a mandatory meeting with the coordinator to talk about program highlights and your future in SLS.
-You will be given an application to render and complete by SLS 2010.
+Once you have been accepted as a student your first two years will be spent experiencing and learning the language in an ASL focused classroom.
+Towards the end of your freshman year, while in SLS 2010, students will need to meet with your academic advisor to discuss your academic career.
 Each year, the SLS department meets with students in SLS 3010, for an interview and discussion about the student's plans in the department.
 This discussion may include a determination about the suitability of the student for their specific major, and often includes useful dialogue about the student's aspirations and needs.
-Once the interview is complete, the student's record will be adjusted to their intended SLS related major (SLI, SLDC, SLSED) What texts do we use?
+What texts do we use?

 The Sign Language Studies courses use a unique curriculum developed by the SLS faculty, along with a wide variety of books, research articles, and guest speakers from the Deaf community.
 What is the SLS Department's mission statement?
 The Department of Sign Language Studies (SLS) reflects Madonna University's traditions and goals in its promotion of humanistic values, cultivation of intellectual inquiry, respect for diversity, and commitment to serving others.
 The SLS Department strives to produce graduates who comprehend the rich diversity within the Deaf community, respect Sign Language as a human right, and are able to apply their knowledge to earn a position within the Deaf community.

-The Faculty

-Daniel McDougall

-(B.A., Madonna University; M.A., Oakland University)

-Jennifer Berrigan

-(B.S., Gallaudet University; M.A., Gallaudet University)

-Bretagne Whitford

-(B.S., Rochester Institute of Technology; M.S., Rochester Institute of Technology)

-Michael Meldrum

-(B.S., Eastern Michigan University; M.A., Gallaudet University)

-Sharon Meldrum

-(B.A., Gallaudet University; M.A., Eastern Michigan University)

-Fr.
-Michael Depcik

-(B.A., Gallaudet University; M. Div., Ss.
-Cyril and Methodius Seminary; M.A., Gallaudet University)

-Bridget Mitchell

-(B.A., M.A.T.E.S.O.L., Madonna University)

-Mary Ann DeVos

-(B.S., Eastern Michigan University; M.Ed., Lewis and Clark College)

-Barbara Hinson

-(B.A., University of North Florida) Miriam Horwitz

-(B.A., American University; M.A., Gallaudet University)

-Katie Fitzpatrick

-(B.S., Ferris State University; A.A.S.
-Oakland Community College; M.A., Gallaudet University
+The Faculty Daniel McDougall (B.A., Madonna University; M.A., Oakland University) Jennifer Berrigan (B.S., Gallaudet University; M.A., Gallaudet University) Bretagne Whitford (B.S., Rochester Institute of Technology; M.S., Rochester Institute of Technology) Michael Meldrum (B.S., Eastern Michigan University; M.A., Gallaudet University) Sharon Meldrum (B.A., Gallaudet University; M.A., Eastern Michigan University) Cheryl Airgood (B.A., Madonna University; M.A., Eastern Michigan University; Ed.S., Wayne State University) Fr.
+Michael Depcik (B.A., Gallaudet University; M. Div., Ss.
+Cyril and Methodius Seminary; M.A., Gallaudet University) Bridget Mitchell (B.A., M.A.T.E.S.O.L., Madonna University) Mary Ann DeVos (B.S., Eastern Michigan University; M.Ed., Lewis and Clark College) Barbara Hinson (B.A., University of North Florida) Miriam Horwitz (B.A., American University; M.A., Gallaudet University) Katie Fitzpatrick (B.S., Ferris State University; A.A.S.
+Oakland Community College; M.A., Gallaudet University)